-Lack of refinement or style
+1. Lack of refinement or style

 In the above examples you can see how elements are not aligned within the icon (left) and one example where the icon is not aligned within the artboard (right).

 The most common direct style conversion is from outline to glyph.
-When one designs glyph icons, the solid shapes are used to define areas of light and shadow without relying on lines.
+For example, when one designs glyph icons, the solid shapes are used to define areas of light and shadow without relying on lines.
 In the case of outline, using lines to define a shape uses a completely different approach: rather than using light and shadow to define the edges of an object, the edges of the object are outlined without regard to light and shadow.
 The two approaches are mutually-exclusive and converting an outline icon directly to glyph, without any adaptation, doesn't look good.

 In the above examples, you see a good example of line to glyph conversion and a bad example too.
 Simple conversion from outline to glyph is not working on all icons so you should take extra care and make sure they are recognizable.

-Text and icons?
+4. Text and icons

 In the above example there is a lack of consistency in style, wrongly using almost all styles (outline, glyph, flat).
-This makes the icon set unmemorable and hard to use on a project where consistency is essential.
+This makes the icon pack unmemorable and hard to use on a project where consistency is essential.

 In the above example you can see a consistent design style which makes the icons original and memorable.